Your KiwiSaver scheme invests your contributions so they earn money for you. You pay tax on the money your investment earns.

 Prescribed investor rates

-Work out your prescribed investor rate
+Using your prescribed investor rate

-You will need to give your provider the prescribed investor rate that applies to your situation.
+You'll need to give your provider the prescribed investor rate that applies to your situation.
 Your provider will ask you to check every year that you’re on the right PIR.
 Because your PIR is based on your income in the last 2 years, check your PIR rate if your financial situation changes in the future.